adon-cloudcannon/landing-page-test/src/collections/posts/wrapping-up-hugoconf-2023.md

 {% bookshop 'markdown/youtube' title: "" id: "PuRDrL0NcAg" extend: false border: false %}

-Joe also encouraged everyone to support — and not just sponsor — developers who work on&nbsp;open-source projects, and to remember that everyone appreciates positive motivation.
+Joe also encouraged everyone to support — and not just sponsor — developers who work on open-source projects, and to remember that everyone appreciates positive motivation.
 He’s clearly committed to helping the Hugo community grow as a vibrant group of developers and Hugo users.
 For people like me, who use Hugo but don’t always feel confident contributing code, it’s particularly encouraging to see that there are pathways to contribute.

 In the same vein, my other highlights (listed below in no particular order) all feature either open-source tools, tutorials, or approaches given to the community for no other reason than to help out.